Tutorial

 SNN.@load_units

-import SpikingNeuralNetworks: Synapse, Receptor, Glutamatergic, GABAergic, DendNeuronParameter, synapsearray, get_time
+import SpikingNeuralNetworks: Receptors, Receptor, Glutamatergic, GABAergic, DendNeuronParameter, synapsearray, get_time

 using BenchmarkTools